TylerB23/TylerB23.github.io/_posts/2020-04-25-my-jekyll-setup.markdown

 {% highlight bash%}
 export PATH="/home/tylerb/.gem/ruby/2.7.0/bin:$PATH"
 {% endhighlight %}
 Obviously, change my directory path to whatever yours is in the error message.
+I ended up adding this to my .bashrc at a later date when the error persisted following reboots.

 Bundler is a Ruby package manager which tracks and installs the gems necessary to do your work.
 It wraps our Jekyll functions and makes sure Ruby is set up behind